Numbing Out Feels Delicious

 For example you have a job you hate and it does nothing to satisfy your needs, wants, and potential.
 Or what about that soul sucking relationship.
 To speak your truth and say “this job is killing my dreams” or “I don’t want to be in this relationship anymore” likely brings up even more discomfort than the actual problem itself.

-The problem is though, that often when we are numbing out, we are choosing to numb out because all of it feels so fucking overwhelming and so scary.
-We run from it.
+The problem is when we are numbing out, we are choosing to numb out because all of it feels so fucking overwhelming and so scary.
+We run from whatever "it" is.
 Part of us is thinking “I can’t do this anymore” so we deflect that discomfort allowing us to focus our attention on something else.

 Here is where process addictions or substance addictions manifest.
 Our bodies and minds are not designed to harm us.
 They are not designed to create discomfort.
 Believe it or not — they are designed to keep us safe, so it reliably protects us by keeping us with what we know works.